The Best Vanilla Cake Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

 • Flour – I use soft, light, all-purpose flour for this recipe.
-You can also use cake flour to make sure that it is light and fluffy.
+You can also use cake flour to ensure a light and fluffy texture.

 • Baking Powder – I prefer to use aluminum-free baking powder in my baking.

-• Baking Soda – Since this recipe includes buttermilk in the ingredients, you will also use baking soda.
+• Baking Soda – Since this recipe includes buttermilk, you will need to use baking soda.

-• Salt – A pinch of salt is also needed.
+• Salt – A pinch of salt is needed to enhance the sweetness.

 [Resource: How to Soften Butter]

 • Sugar – I use granulated white sugar.
-You can also use your favorite sugar alternative made for baking.
+You can also use your favorite sugar substitute made for baking.

-• Eggs – Make sure that your eggs have reached room temperature for the best mixing in this recipe.
+• Eggs – Make sure your eggs are room temperature for the best mixing in this cake recipe.

-• Buttermilk – This cake uses buttermilk.
-If you do not have buttermilk on hand, you can easily make your own buttermilk substitute with any of the easy methods I share in this guide.
+• Buttermilkย – If you don’t have buttermilk on hand, you can easily make a buttermilk substitute with any of the easy methods I share in this guide.

 [Resource: How to Make Buttermilk]

-• Vanilla Extract – I love to use my own homemade vanilla extract, but in baked goods, you can also substitute with imitation vanilla flavoring if that is what you have on hand.
-The taste difference is most noticeable between vanilla extract and vanilla flavoring in unbaked goods such as whipped cream, frostings, icing, and no-bake cookies.
-For those, definitely use vanilla extract.
+• Vanilla Extract – I use my homemade vanilla extract, but you can use a high-quality store-bought extract if you prefer.
+(Note: If you only have imitation vanilla flavoring on hand, you can use it as a substitute since this is a baked good, although I believe the resulting flavor when using pure vanilla extract is preferable.
+For reference, the taste difference is most noticeable between vanilla extract and vanilla flavoring in unbaked goods such as whipped cream, frostings, icing, and no-bake cookies.
+For unbaked goods, definitely use vanilla extract.

 • Chocolate Buttercream Frosting – The combination of chocolate frosting is just a classic in this recipe.
-You can also use Strawberry Buttercream, Caramel Frosting, and any of your other favorite frosting flavors!
+You can also use Strawberry Buttercream, Caramel Frosting, or any of your other favorite frosting flavors.

 Step-by-Step Instructions